2020 & 2022 Grantee: Susan Bates, MD

 Award Period: July 1, 2020 – June 30, 2022

 During her years at the NCI, Dr. Bates led a highly successful translational research program focused on mechanisms of multidrug resistance and approaches to improve the activity of drugs that modify epigenetics.
 Epigenetics are changes in gene expression that don’t alter the sequence of the genetic code.
 Dr. Bates’ laboratory effort focuses on epigenetic agents and translational studies on drug-resistant cancers including T-cell lymphomas, cholangiocarcinoma and neuroendocrine cancer – with a particular focus on developing therapies for pancreatic cancer.
 Her work is dedicated to finding cancer-fighting agents that, alone or in combination, improve the options available for difficult-to-treat cancers.
+Dr. Bates’ laboratory is located at the James J. Peters VA Medical Center in Bronx, NY.

 Prior to this award, Dr. Bates served as the co-principal investigator for a 2017 PanCAN Translational Research Grant, alongside Dr. Timothy Wang, funded by Tap Cancer Out.